 - (b) as soon as the accused person became aware that it was child exploitation material, he or she took reasonable steps to dispose of that material. - (4) For the purposes of this section -

-- (a) a member of the Australian Federal Police; and - (b) a member of the police force or service of another State or a Territory of the Commonwealth; - unlawful sexual act means an act that constitutes an offence under section 124, 125B, 126, 127, 133 or 185.
+- (a) a member of the Australian Federal Police; and - (b) a member of the police force or service of another State or a Territory of the Commonwealth;

 130F.
 Forfeiture of child exploitation material, &c.